Donald Piper (murderer): Arrest, trial and imprisonment

 In mid-January 2000, police started centering their attention on Piper, as he worked as a mechanical engineer in the aforementioned hotels and thus had keys for every room in the building.
 Before any charges were brought against him, he agreed to be interviewed by The Des Moines Register, in which he complained that the police surveillance was ruining his family life and had cost him his job due to their practises.
 This sentiment was echoed by his lawyer, Alfredo Parrish, who claimed that the officers' conduct was "outrageous."

 A few days after this interview, Piper was officially charged with Lange's murder.
 Upon learning this, he surrendered himself at the local police station, accompanied by his lawyer.
 After his arrest, he was held at Polk County Jail on a $500,000 bond.
-He was eventually brought to trial for her murder, but it eventually resulted in a mistrial due to the fact that the prosecution mishandling evidence and failing to disclose the fact that they had DNA swab evidence that they previously claimed had been destroyed, according to Parrish.
+He was eventually brought to trial for her murder, but it eventually resulted in a mistrial because the prosecution mishandled evidence and failed to disclose the fact that they had DNA swab evidence that they previously claimed had been destroyed, according to Parrish.
 Due to this, the trial was rescheduled for January 2001.

 This initial date was pushed to April 2001, as Piper had to undergo drug therapy in February and was considered temporarily incompetent to stand trial.
 After regaining competence, he was put on trial and eventually convicted of Lange's murder, for which he received the mandatory sentence of life imprisonment without parole.
 The following year, he was tried for Sakanovic's murder, and due to the overwhelming amount of evidence linking him to the case, he was again found guilty and given a second life term without parole.
 At the sentencing phase, Sakanovic's sister-in-law Emsuda made a statement in court proclaiming that their family despised him and wished for his suffering in prison, to which Piper did not reply.

 After his conviction, Piper was transferred to serve his sentence at the Iowa State Penitentiary in Fort Madison.
 In 2009, he filed an appeal to the Polk County Court, claiming ineffective assistance of counsel.
 This claim was rejected by Justice Joel Novak, who claimed that his lawyers were professionals and made none of the mistakes that he claimed they had made in his appeal.

-As of May 2022, Piper is still incarcerated at Iowa State Penitentiary.
+As of April 2025, Piper is still incarcerated at Iowa State Penitentiary.